Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 Another yes, it’s easier to blame.

-But it keeps you trapped.
+But it keeps us trapped.

-That will free you.
+That will free us.

 Benefits of Forgiveness: